andrew/ultimate-awesome/README.md

 - [Apache-Spark-Guide](https://github.com/mikeroyal/Apache-Spark-Guide) - Apache Spark Guide.
 - [awesome-origami](https://github.com/oriedita/awesome-origami) - A list of origami related resources.
 - [awesome-hacktoberfest-plant-a-tree](https://github.com/OtacilioN/awesome-hacktoberfest-plant-a-tree) - Will you choose the :sparkles: Hacktoberfest t-shirt :sparkles: but don't want to stop contributing to the environment and a sustainable future?
 Find an organization here so you can plant a tree! :seedling: .
+- [awesome-product-cli](https://github.com/progrmoiz/awesome-product-cli) - A curated list of command-line interfaces for SaaS products — making every product accessible to AI agents and developers.
 - [awesome-q](https://github.com/qbists/awesome-q) - A collection of useful or interesting q libraries, curated by experienced developers.
 - [awesome-indie-android-apps](https://github.com/ramakanthd92/awesome-indie-android-apps) - A curated list & timeline of awesome android apps by indie developers / solopreneurs .
 - [Road2R](https://github.com/Ronlee12355/Road2R) - A curated list of amazingly awesome R libraries, resources and package collection.